tmcw/podcast-luddite/README.md

 This will download the RSS feeds, let you pick podcasts, then let you pick episodes to download, and then download them.

+This uses fzf's `-m` flag to allow multiple selections: so press Tab to select multiple items, and use arrow keys or j/k to navigate the list.